 My noble Friend the Minister of State, Home Office (Baroness Williams of Trafford) has today made the following written statement:

-Today I am pleased to announce the publication of the second annual report of the Biometrics and Forensic Ethics Group.
-The group provides Ministers with independent advice on matters relating to data ethics and ethical issues in forensic science and biometrics and considers issues in data ethics.
+I am pleased to announce the publication of the 4th annual report of the Biometrics and Forensic Ethics Group on 20 July 2021.
+The group provides Ministers with independent advice on matters relating to ethical issues in forensic science and biometrics and considers issues in data ethics.

-I would like to thank the group for its strategic advice concerning the use and retention of biometric identifiers and for its advice on the development and testing of new biometric technologies.
+I would like to thank the group for their advice concerning the use and retention of biometric identifiers and for their advice on the development and testing of biometric technologies.